DIY: How to Handle Emergency Plumbing Situations at Home

-Odds are that if you’ve lived in your home for long enough, you’ve come across one or more plumbing emergencies, such as:
+Odds are that if you’ve lived in your home for long enough to come across one or more plumbing emergencies.
+Residential plumbing emergencies are serious issues that need to be tackled quickly and effectively before you're faced with an even bigger problem on your hands.

 Some of these emergency plumbing situations are easier to fix than others.
-Most people know how to plunge a toilet, but finding and replacing a damaged section of pipe is harder for most.
+Most people know how to plunge a toilet, but finding and replacing a damaged section of pipe can be much more challenging.

 But, you can’t always wait for a professional service.
 Or, you might want to try to reduce costs by fixing the problem yourself.
 For some less severe emergencies, DIY repairs are a perfectly valid option.